chelahmy/harubi/README.md

 {"time":1426835075}
 ```

-The Harubi server implementation looks like the following:
+The harubi server implementation may looks like the following:

 ```php
 beat('system', 'gettime', function ()